Skip to content

 \[L_{\text{total}} = \lambda_{\text{focal}} L_{\text{focal}} + \lambda_{\text{lov}} L_{\text{lov}} + \lambda_{\text{scal}} L_{\text{scal}} + \lambda_{\text{feat}} L_{\text{feat}} + \lambda_{\text{depth}} L_{\text{depth}}\]

-• \(L_{\text{focal}}\): Focal Loss for binary occupancy supervision.
+• \(L_{\text{focal}}\): Focal Loss, for binary occupancy supervision.

-• \(L_{\text{lov}}\): Lovász-Softmax loss for IoU optimization.
+• \(L_{\text{lov}}\): Lovász-Softmax loss, for IoU optimization.

-• \(L_{\text{scal}}\): Scene-class affinity regularization for spatial consistency.
+• \(L_{\text{scal}}\): Scene-class affinity regularization, to promote spatial consistency.

-• \(L_{\text{feat}}\): Cosine alignment loss between rendered features and open-vocabulary segmentation features (Trident).
+• \(L_{\text{feat}}\): Cosine alignment loss, between rendered features and open-vocabulary segmentation features (Trident).

-• \(L_{\text{depth}}\): Huber depth loss for stable geometry learning.
+• \(L_{\text{depth}}\): Huber depth loss, to stabilize geometric learning.

-Training configuration: Depth-Anything V2 as the depth backbone, AdamW optimizer, lr \(2 \times 10^{-4}\) with cosine decay, 4× RTX 4090, 10 epochs.
+Training config: Depth-Anything V2 as depth backbone, AdamW optimizer, lr \(2 \times 10^{-4}\) with cosine decay, 4×RTX 4090, 10 epochs.

 Key Experimental Results